-* To avoid multiple error alerts (installing to XP-3), the final work-around was to let the three MS "Found new hardware" alerts play out (without the install CD in place).
+* To avoid multiple error alerts (when installing to XP-3), the final work-around was to let the three MS "Found new hardware" alerts play out (without the install CD in place).
 When they fail to find any drivers, check the option: "Don't ask me about this again."
 After that you still get a single "defective USB" alert, but only for the first print of the day's run.

 * It's also my guess that if an Epson or a Hewlett-Packard printer states that it's compatible with an XP-3 operating system (and you faithfully follow the install steps), all would go well (if slowly).

 2) Alert: my local Staples store only stands behind this printer for 14 days --after which I'd be dealing with Brother-USA for any warranty return claims.
 Save the box, packing and receipt.

 3) Though not really a downside (unless Brother jacks up its ink tank prices), you do not want to be using 3rd party inks with this printer.
 Unlike my HP-1510's cartridges (each one comes with its own print head), if you clog up the internal heads of a tank type printer, you're done --and: it's your fault.